olefjaerestad/hmr/README.md

 });
 ```

 Run `node hmr-server.js`.
 This will start watching the given paths for file changes.
+A good idea would be to use something like [Concurrently](https://www.npmjs.com/package/concurrently) and run this script in parallel with your other dev script(s).

 Add the following somewhere in your client side code: